jazg97/BloodAnalyzerSoftware/README.md

 * Haltername: This will be the 'owner' or head of laboratory in charge of the study and this field will be used to avoid mixing samples.
 * Geburtsdatum: It's important to fill out the date of the sample in the correct date format to allow a correct time-series analysis.

-When generating a csv file, these fields will have its
+When generating a `CSV` file, these fields will have its correspondent name.

 | FIELD_SID_PATIENT_ID    | FIELD_SID_ANIMAL_NAME   | FIELD_SID_OWNER_LASTNAME | ANALYSIS_DATE |... |
 | ----------------------- | ----------------------- | ------------------------ | ------------- |--- |